EnigmaElec/EnigmaElec.github.io/README.md

 -> initramfs Compress Maximum using zstd </br>
 -> Build with minbase packages </br>
 -> Passord is = live if asked in calamares section </br>
--> Dislaimer : Try it first in virtualbox environmet
+-> Try it first in virtualbox environmet
+-> Diclaimer : Install with youre own Risk !!!
+Already install it in Lenovo V110 and all good

 <b>1.Awesome Windows manager</b>